gspiegelberg/cloudberry-mon/src/README.md

 Implementing a loader process capable of performing metrics load work in parallel is ncessary versus the original systemd loader running serially.

-Unlike cbmon_loader.service, parallel_loader is not configured to a specific cluster therefore able to service requests for any.
+Unlike systemd method, ```parallel_loader``` is not configured to a specific cluster therefore services requests for any cluster.

 1. Install RabbitMQ & configure adding users, vhost and queues

 2. Install python3 pika module
 ```
 sudo pip3 install pika
 ```
 3. Configure ```etc/config.ini``` for RabbitMQ instance

 4. Install ```parallel_loader.service``` in ```/etc/systemd/system```

 5. Reload systemd, start and enable new service
 ```
 sudo systemctl daemon-reload